 How Nurse Practitioner Programs Can Integrate Self-Directed Learning in 2023

-Over the past two years, programs have transitioned to using more virtual-based learning platforms, either in combination with or in place of face-to-face instruction.
+Over the past three years, programs have transitioned to using more virtual-based learning platforms, either in combination with or in place of face-to-face instruction.
 As self-directed learning becomes more common, programs are looking for creative ways to use these learning platforms and keep students engaged.

 Program directors are asking similar questions: